repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

 for TUF Server.
 There are limitations to scaling this deployment (limited to the host).

-This deployment will use Docker Stack with Docker Compose and Docker Swarn for the Token and Admin user password.
+This deployment will use Docker Stack with Docker Compose and Docker Swarm for the Token and Admin user password.

 Requirements